stfc/cloud-docs/source/ClustersPage/clusters-page.rst

 ********
 The page displays the Clusters associated with the selected project.

-The selected project can be changed using the *'Current Project'* dropdown menu at the top right.
+The selected project can be changed using the *'Current Project'* dropdown menu at the top right of the page.

 .. image:: clusters-table.png
   :alt: Screenshot of the Clusters table